nabeel-w/ChatAppClient/README.md

 2. **Enhanced Matching Algorithm**: Improve the matching algorithm to provide better matches based on user preferences and behaviors.

-3. **Group Chat**: Enable users to create and join group conversations with multiple participants.

-4. **Media Sharing**: Allow users to share images, videos, and other media files during conversations.
+3. **Media Sharing**: Allow users to share images, videos, and other media files during conversations.